 "Over the top" refers to these services providers' delivery system and subscription business model, opting for the delivery of their services over the Internet.

-OTT service providers have created focused, lean Internet services to dominate the market at a growth spurt worth $8 billion in potential revenue.
+OTT subscription service providers have created focused, lean Internet services to dominate the market at a growth spurt worth $8 billion in potential revenue.

-While B2C models focus on delivering entertainment, the B2B OTTs tend to deliver a platform for advertising and/or communication, often creating a new niche for end-to-end service as long as the customer has an Internet connection.
+While B2C subscription models focus on delivering entertainment, the B2B OTTs tend to deliver a platform for advertising and/or communication, often creating a new niche for end-to-end service as long as the customer has an Internet connection.

 Subscriptions for what were once one-time purchases for regularly used products is a great example of creating recurring revenue while removing the burden of repeat orders for the customer.

 There are so many great examples of these services available now from the Dollar Shave Club to pretty much anything you can think of from wine, gift boxes, socks, you name it.